Embird Embroidery Software

 2. Select Celtic Knots fill type

 5 - A dialog with "Celtic Knots" fill settings will appear (Picture No. 3).
-Select type (e.g. "curved 1"), change parameters and click "OK" button to fill clicked empty area.
+Select the type (e.g., "curved 1"), change parameters, and click the "OK" button to fill the clicked empty area.

 3. Celtic Knots fill settings

-There are various parameters available, allowing you to create a lot of combinations:
+There are various parameters available, allowing you to create many combinations:

-Tip: Change some parameter and after a short while watch the Preview box to see how it affects the final result.
+Tip: Change a parameter and after a short while watch the Preview box to see how it affects the final result.

-Type - Choose fill pattern.
-Click ... button to select fill pattern from grid, allowing also to search by name.
+Type - Choose a fill pattern.
+Click the ... button to select a fill pattern from a grid, which also allows searching by name.

-Offset - Specify the offset from outside boundary (i.e. offset from hoop edges in this example) which is not filled.
-Switch ON the small checkbox at the right side to include the boundary curve to fill.
+Offset - Specify the offset from the outside boundary (i.e., offset from hoop edges in this example) which is not filled.
+Switch ON the small checkbox at the right side to include the boundary curve in the fill.

-Bounce - Specify the bounce from cavities (i.e. offset from "squirrel" in this example, because this is cavity in filled area).
-Switch ON the small checkbox at the right side to include the cavity curve to fill.
+Bounce - Specify the bounce from cavities (i.e., offset from "squirrel" in this example, because this is a cavity in the filled area).
+Switch ON the small checkbox at the right side to include the cavity curve in the fill.

-Distance - Specify the distance between two cells in Celtic Knots pattern.
+Distance - Specify the distance between two cells in the Celtic Knots pattern.

-Width - Specify the relative width of knots.
+Width - Specify the relative width of the knots.

 Markers - Specify the way of finishing knots at each side.
-Switching OFF might be used for making endless (continuos) pattern.
+Switching OFF might be used for making an endless (continuous) pattern.

-slider among Markers - The more you scroll it to the right side the more knotty is the fill pattern.
+Slider among Markers - The more you scroll it to the right side, the more knotty the fill pattern becomes.

 Stitch Length - Specify the stitch length.